Font Psychology: How to Pick the Right Typeface for Your Brand

 Serif typefaces are designed with fine protruding lines extending from the letter’s main strokes.
 This typeface is the most traditional option and conveys a feeling of heritage, elegance, authority, and formality.

 Because of its air of respectability and tradition, banks, insurers, and law firms often use this typeface.
-Its elegant lines also make it a top choice for several heritage fashion houses and magazines.
+Its elegant lines make it a top choice for several heritage fashion houses and magazines.

 A few brands that have once used a serif typeface for their logos include HSBC and Burberry.
 Some examples of popular serif typefaces are listed below: